 Faramir in The Two Towers (2002)

-In the novel, Boromir’s visible valour is juxtaposed with Faramir’s inner virtue – with Faramir’s quiet moral conviction revealing him to be the more worthy of the two siblings.
-Sure, Boromir is fearless on the battlefield, but he’s too weak to resist the temptation of the One Ring; he even tries to snatch it from Frodo!
+But for most Tolkien fans, the real sticking point is that Faramir in the Two Towers adaptation isn’t much better than Boromir, something that’s crucial to Faramir’s characterisation in the book.
+In the novel, Boromir’s visible valour is juxtaposed with Faramir’s inner virtue – with the latter’s quiet moral conviction revealing him to be the more worthy of the two siblings.
+Sure, Boromir is fearless on the battlefield, but he’s too weak to resist the temptation of the One Ring.
+He even tries to snatch it from Frodo!
 To put it bluntly: this big, tough hero faces the biggest test of his life and fails (although he does atone for it later).

-Faramir, however, passes with flying colours; he’s both shrewd and humble enough to realise almost immediately that taking the One Ring for himself (even for the right reasons) would be a really bad idea.
-Everybody (including his own father) might underestimate him, but Faramir’s strength of character ensures he has the strength to do what very few people in Middle-earth could – including Boromir.
+Faramir, however, passes with flying colours.
+He’s shrewd enough and humble enough to realise almost immediately that taking the One Ring for himself (even for the right reasons) would be a really bad idea.
+Everybody (including his own father) may underestimate him, but Faramir’s strength of character gives him the strength to do what very few people in Middle-earth could – including Boromir.
+Things aren’t so clear-cut in Jackson’s version of The Two Towers, though.
+Here, Faramir comes perilously close to claiming the Ring to use on Gondor’s behalf before relenting, mirroring Boromir’s own moment of weakness in The Fellowship of the Ring.

 Why Lord of the Rings fans are wrong about the movie version of Faramir

-First of all, Faramir’s torment-free reaction to the One Ring would’ve seriously undermined the dramatic tension underpinning the entire trilogy.
-As Jackson, Walsh and Boyens have explained in interviews, if Faramir was shown to renounce the Ring without batting an eye, it would have undone all their hard work establishing its supernaturally irresistible, corrupting nature in Fellowship of the Ring.
+Firstly, Faramir’s torment-free reaction to the One Ring would’ve seriously undermined the dramatic tension underpinning the entire trilogy.
+As Jackson, Walsh and Boyens have explained in interviews, if Faramir had renounced the Ring without batting an eye, it would have undone all their hard work establishing its supernaturally irresistible, corrupting nature in Fellowship of the Ring.
+Faramir encountering the Ring, shrugging his shoulders, and moving on would’ve left casual moviegoers doubting its potency.
+This would’ve subsequently diminished Frodo’s own struggles with the Ring in The Two Towers and The Return of the King – and that’s obviously not ideal.

 “I think at last we understand one another, Frodo Baggins.”